-What to Expect When Withdrawing from Crack Cocaine
+What to Expect When Withdrawing at a Crack Detox Center

 A crack is a solid form of cocaine that is smoked rather than snorted.
 This method of ingestion makes it more potent, producing a faster and more intense high when compared to snorting powdered cocaine.
 As quickly as this high arrives, it lasts only a short time.
 This causes users to seek out and use crack more often to remain high – called a “binge and crash cycle”.
 DrugAbuse.com explains that this vicious cycle leads individuals to “tolerance, dependence, and addiction” even faster than powdered cocaine.
 It is not then, surprising that cocaine detox and withdrawal might require medical assistance.